 The best thing is, there are several investment opportunities in Nigeria to choose from.

 Several investors, especially rookies and millennials, need to be reminded a thousand and one times that; investing requires a great deal of patience.
 It is agreeable that the best returns attract our attention, however, flashy deals rarely hold much water.
 As in the case of Ponzi schemes.

 The ‘slow and steady’ concept still holds absolute relevance until this day, and it shouldn’t be discarded off investment.

 Although patience could prove a difficult virtue for investors to master, it should be our greatest asset.
-An effective way to manage this is to stick with the initial strategy of pursuing a long-term investment goal.
+An effective way to manage and prevent this investment pitfall is to stick with the initial strategy of pursuing a long-term investment goal.

 3. Making Emotional Decisions

 We recall how behavioural finance is an aspect of Investment that accounts for personality types.
 The psychology of humans vis-à-vis finance is relatively complex.
 How do we mean?
 Factors like financial stress could culminate in the investment decision-making process.

 Decisions made purely by emotion can bring disastrous results, just as decisions made only from a computer program can also pose a problem.
 Emotional decisions are often full of biases.
 For instance, when an investor buys into an investment and it gradually rises, they may believe that they were sure of the outcome.
 Conversely, if the investment declines, they may convince themselves that they had a hunch that could happen as well.

 4. Short-Term Focus